Infostrux-Solutions/terraform-snowflake-user/README.md

 ## Authors

-Module is maintained by [Anton Babenko](https://github.com/antonbabenko) with help from [these awesome contributors](https://github.com/terraform-aws-modules/terraform-aws-vpc/graphs/contributors).
+Module is maintained by [Infostrux Solutions].

 ## License